 The City Engineer is responsible for the handling, planning, oversight, and reporting on all city-led engineering projects including:

 - Handling water, sewer, and roadway related constructions permits in the public right-of-way.

-- Planning, prioritizing and seeking funding sources for future infrastructure projects.
+- Managing the Asset Management Program for infrastructure within the City right-of-way which includes planning, prioritizing and seeking funding sources for future infrastructure projects.

 - Oversight of Engineering Consulting Services.

 - Construction Progress Meetings and Site Inspections of ongoing construction projects.